andyp123/blender_ue4_export_tools/README.md

 ## Installation
 1. Download the script from GitHub by clicking [here](https://github.com/andyp123/blender_ue4_export_tools/archive/master.zip).
+2. Open the downloaded .zip and extract the file 'ue4_export_tools.py' to a temporary place on your computer.
-2. In Blender, open the User Preferences (ctrl+alt+p) and switch to the Add-ons tab.
+3. In Blender, open the User Preferences (ctrl+alt+p) and switch to the Add-ons tab.
-3. Select 'Install Add-on from file...' and select the file you downloaded.
+4. Select 'Install Add-on from file...' and select the 'ue4_export_tools.py' file you extracted from the .zip.
-4. Enable the add-on by searching for it (enter 'ue4' to quickly find it).
+5. Enable the add-on by searching for it (enter 'ue4' to quickly find it).
-5. Save the user settings if you would like the script to always be enabled.
+6. Save the user settings if you would like the script to always be enabled.

 ## Usage
 This script is designed to make it easier to work with multiple objects in a Blender file and batch export them to different files that can be imported into Unreal.
 There is also a function to export the entire scene to be used with the 'File > Import Into Level...' importer in UE4.
 In addition to the export functions, there are tools to make it easier to quickly create and work with colliders that can be used in UE4.